2600hz/kazoo/applications/skel/doc/README.md

 As you can see, the same callback can take more than one category/name pair.
 One could also create one callback module (skel\_handlers, for instance) with a handle\_\* function specific to each type of category/name pair.

-If you want to handle more than one type of name for a given category, you can use the <<"\*">> to match any catgeory or name.
+If you want to handle more than one type of name for a given category, you can use the <<"\*">> to match any category or name.
 So, if we expect multiple event names for the dialplan category, and we want to use the same handler for each, we could denote that like:

     {responders, [{{skel_handlers, handle_dialplan_req}, [{<<"dialplan">>, <<"*">>}]}]}